Self-catering Glenlyon, By Aberfeldy, Perthshire

-Dornoch Lodge is situated 3 miles into Glenlyon, Scotland's longest glen, and just 12 miles outside of the market town of Aberfeldy.
-Glenlyon abounds in history and from the moment of entering the glen through the narrow pass you will be enchanted by its spell.
-Known by one of its Gaelic names as 'The Crooked Glen of the Stones', the road from Fortingall winds through a narrow pass and continues through 26 miles of intoxicating beauty.
+Glenlyon abounds in history and from the moment of entering the Glen through the narrow pass you will be enchanted by its spell.
+Known by one of its Gaelic names as ‘The Crooked Glen of the Stones,’ the road from Fortingall winds through a narrow pass and continues through 26 miles of intoxicating beauty.
 The further you drive the wilder it gets with high mountains and mixed woodland.

-At the entrance to the glen is the thatched village of Fortingall, reputed to be the birthplace of Pontius Pilot and home to the Fortingall Yew; at 3000 years old it is the oldest living vegetation in Europe.
-The village hotel serves delicious food and has a lively bar with traditional music on a Friday night and a cosy feel with the log fire.
-Midway up Glenlyon is the Shop, Post Office and Tea Room serving delicious homemade scones and cakes: a must for any visit!
+At the entrance to the Glen in the thatched village of Fortingall reputed to be the birthplace of Pontius Pilot and home to the Fortingall Yew; at 3000 years old it is the oldest living vegetation in Europe.
+The Village hotel serves delicious food and has a lively bar with traditional music on a Friday night and a cosy feel with the log fire.
+Mid way up Glenlyon is the Shop, Post Office and Tea Room serving delicious homemade scones and cakes: a must for any visit!

-Those looking for quality attractions will be spoilt for choice as there are a number of 5-star visitor experiences in the area including Dewar's World of Whisky, The Scottish Crannog Centre (a fascinating re-construction of an Iron Age Dwelling), the magnificent Blair Castle and sublime shopping experience, The House of Bruar (referred to locally as 'the Harrods of the North'!).
-Other attractions include Castle Menzies (c9 miles), the famous 'Birk's of Aberfeldy' (a wooded walk around a magnificent waterfall), a number of stunning gardens and Pitlochry Festival Theatre.
+Those looking for quality attractions will be spoilt for choice as there are a number of 5-Star visitor experiences in the area including Dewar’s World of Whisky, The Scottish Crannog Centre (a fascinating re-construction of an Iron Age Dwelling), the magnificent Blair Castle and sublime shopping experience, The House of Bruar (referred to locally as ‘the Harrods of the North!).
+Other attractions include Castle Menzies (approximately 9 miles), the famous ‘Birk’s of Aberfeldy’ (a wooded walk around a magnificent waterfall), a number of stunning gardens and Pitlochry Festival Theatre.

 The location is particularly outstanding for cycling and mountain biking with an abundance of quiet roads, forest trails and riverside routes as well as more challenging terrain for experienced riders.
 Golfers are exceptionally well catered for with many quality courses within easy travelling distance.
 Water sports enthusiasts, walkers, wildlife lovers and those simply seeking total relaxation surrounded by beautiful scenery, will find everything they need and more in this quite unique and special place.